Amex Gold Rewards Card Review 2024

 - American Express is not universally accepted

-- NOT a credit card (where more variety exists)
+- NOT a credit card but a charge card

 There are only a few charge cards available to the Canadian market, and all of them are offered by American Express, so our editorial team was able to really focus on the details when it came to our Amex Gold Rewards Card review.
 Our process was less about finding which company had the best offering and more about looking at the differences between a select few American Express cards.